bravedu01/bravedu01.github.io/_pages/about.md

 author_profile: true
 ---

-Welcome to the Du Lab in Shenzhen University Medical School!
+Welcome to the Du Lab in Shenzhen University Basic Medical School!

 We are a research group exploring the complex interplay between the immune system and disease.
 Our interests span both basic mechanisms and translational applications in immunology and genomics.